 With improperly disposed of needles comes the risk of disease.
 Infections such as Acquired Immunodeficiency Syndrome (AIDS) and Hepatitis B and C, as well as Tetanus may be transmitted through a needle stick injury.
 Even though the risk is relatively low, the potential for contracting these life-threatening illnesses is very real.

 Human Immunodeficiency Virus (HIV) does not live for very long outside the body.
 Therefore, there is less that a one percent chance of getting HIV/AIDS from the needle stick.
 However, the Hepatitis B virus can survive for up to six months outside the body on a used needle, increasing the risk to thirty percent if someone is pricked by that needle.
 The chance drops to about four percent with Hepatitis C.

 Tetanus (lock-jaw) occurs when a wound is contaminated with tetanus spores.
 A dirty, rusty needle can transmit those spores to a human causing spasms and contractions of muscles sometimes referred to as lock-jaw.
 Fortunately, most people are vaccinated against Tetanus and a vaccine against Hepatitis B is also available.

 No matter how careful one may be, accidents happen.
-It is extremely important to tell someone immediately such as a parent, your family doctor, the emergency department at the hospital or the Community Health Services.
+It is extremely important to tell someone immediately such as a parent, your family doctor, the emergency department at the hospital or the Lambton Public Health.
 There are steps that can be taken to lessen the risk of these diseases, but the time frame for intervention is limited.
 The sooner medical treatment is started, the better your chances are of preventing illness.

 Unfortunately, there is no cure for HIV/AIDS and Hepatitis B and C. The Hepatitis B vaccine will reduce the risk of Hepatitis B infection from needle stick.
 Along with the health concerns comes the stress and anxiety of not knowing whether you have been infected or not.

-For further information on the handling and disposal of used needles or syringes contact the Community Health Services.
+For further information on the handling and disposal of used needles or syringes contact the Lambton Public Health.